yombu360/rest-api-documentation/device/ecdsa.md

-# OpenSSL ECDSA Key Generation
+# ECDSA Key Generation

-Instructions to generate an ECDSA key pair for use with Yombu's device registration API
+Instructions to generate an ECDSA key pair using OpenSSL for use with Yombu's device registration API

 ##
 ## Commands